Ensemble Adversarial Training: Attacks and Defenses: The Adversarial Training Framework

 \begin{theorem}[informal] Let $h^* \in \hyp$ be a model learned with Ensemble Adversarial Training and static black-box adversaries $\mathcal{A}_1, \dots, \mathcal{A}_k$.
 Then, if $h^*$ is robust against the black-box adversaries $\mathcal{A}_1, \dots \mathcal{A}_k$ used at training time, then $h^*$ has bounded error on attacks from a future black-box adversary $\mathcal{A^*}$, if $\mathcal{A^*}$ is not ``much stronger'', on average, than the static adversaries $\mathcal{A}_1, \dots, \mathcal{A}_k$. \end{theorem}

 We give a formal statement of this result and of the assumptions on $\mathcal{A^*}$ in Appendix~\ref{appendix:domain-adaptation}.
 Of course, ideally we would like guarantees against \emph{arbitrary} future adversaries.
 For very low-dimensional tasks (e.g., MNIST), stronger guarantees are within reach for specific classes of adversaries (e.g., $\ell_\infty$ bounded perturbations~\citep{madry2017towards, sinha2018certifiable, raghunathan2018certified, kolter2017provable}), yet they also fail to extend to other adversaries not considered at training time (see Appendix~\ref{apx:mnist-robustness} for a discussion).
-For ImageNet-scale tasks, stronger formal guarantees appear out of reach, and we thus resort to an experimental assessment of the robustness of Ensemble Adversarially Trained models to various non-interactive black-box adversaries in Section~\ref{ssec:results:eat}.
+For ImageNet-scale tasks, stronger formal guarantees appear out of reach, and we thus resort to an experimental assessment of the robustness of Ensemble Adversarially Trained models to various non-interactive black-box adversaries in Section~\ref{ssec:results:eat}.\footnote{We note that subsequent work did succeed in scaling both empirical~\citep{xie2019feature} and certified~\citep{cohen2019certified} white-box defenses to ImageNet-scale tasks.}